The Training Venue for Classes and Speeches

 (Real or Imagined = Physical or Online)

 Let’s face it.
 When you are teaching classes or presenting training modules, online training is a topic unto itself.
 One starting place to learn more about that is the Association for Talent Development, previously known as the American Society for Training and Development.
-It is a well-known hub for trainers.
+It is a is a non-profit association for workplace learning and performance and a well-known hub for trainers.